cocart-headless/cocart-compatibility/README.md

 <br>

-This is a package for CoCart that provides compatibility for certain plugins or WooCommerce extensions.
+This is a package for CoCart that provides compatibility for certain plugins and WooCommerce extensions.

 It is designed to be pulled in via Composer when CoCart is compiled for a plugin build release.